ettisafxrup/rgit/README.md

    # rgit readme

  > rgit license
-   — Adds a LICENSE file (MIT by default)
+   — Adds a LICENSE file with your choice.
    # rgit license

  > rgit archi